-The increase of \$0.4 million was due primarily an increase of \$0.6 million related to personnel-related costs as well as a reallocation of certain resources as we formalized our customer success organization.
-Depreciation expense also increased by \$0.2 million due to 76 net new square miles having gone live since June 30, 2019.
-The increase is, partially offset by a \$0.2 million decrease in costs related to ShotSpotter Labs projects and a \$0.2 million decrease in third-party labor.
+The increase of \$1.3 million was due primarily to an increase of \$1.1 million related to personnel-related costs as well as a reallocation of certain resources as we formalized our customer success organization.
+In addition, there was a \$0.2 million increase in repairs and maintenance, a \$0.2 million write-off related to sensor assets due to the loss of a customer, a \$0.2 million increase in depreciation due to 62 net new square miles having gone live since September 30, 2019.
+These increases were partially offset by a \$0.3 million decrease in ShotSpotter Labs projects and a \$0.2 million decrease from the more efficient use of third-party labor.